tnightengale/dbt-meta-testing/README.md

 ## Contributions
 Feedback on this project is welcomed and encouraged.
 Please open an issue or start a discussion if you would like to request a feature change or contribute to this project.

+## Testing
+The integration tests for this package are located at [./integration_tests/scripts/test.sh](integration_tests/scripts/test.sh).

+To run the tests locally, ensure you have the correct environment variables set according to the targets in [./integration_tests/profiles.yml](integration_tests/profiles.yml).

+### Verified Warehouses
+This package has been tested for the following databases:
+ - Snowflake